dainst/cilantro/README.md

     make init

-Then generate an access token at https://github.com/settings/tokens/new, and add the token to your local .env file.
+Then generate an access token at https://github.com/settings/tokens/new (you don't need to tick any of the scope boxes), and add the token to your local .env file.

 Run all docker containers with backend services: